vfarjood/Image-Captioning-with-Attention/README.md

 # Image-Captioning-with-Attention

-This is a command-line base python project which is written for a specific task called “Image Captioning”.
+This is a command-line based python project which is written for a specific task called “Image Captioning”.

 All the material of the project is available on:
 	https://drive.google.com/drive/folders/1ZSwuc_xGe7RvGgG6gysD7G2KFyTjXUlk?usp=sharing

 ------------------------------------------------------------------------------------------------
--Folder that you downloaded is compose of:
+-Source folder is composed of:

 	1. A Python file:
-		-It is a python file which will allows you to run the program.
+		-A python file which is the source code to run the program.
 	2. A pdf file:
-		-It is the report of the project and you can find all the necessary detail of the project.
+		-Is the report of the project and you can find all the necessary detail of the project.

 ------------------------------------------------------------------------------------------------
 -structure of the code contains: